Results of validation by standard or enhanced validation.

 Partly consistent with extensive gene/protein characterization data.

-No internal RNA expression data available for correlation.
+No tissue staining or RNA expression data available for comparison.

 A Western blot analysis is performed on a panel of human tissues and cell lines to evaluate antibody specificity.
 For antibodies with unreliable result a revalidation using an over-expression lysate is performed.